 Digital marketing is the process of promoting a brand using a variety of online tactics.
-These tactics include having a website, blogs, social media, mobile marketing and more.
-Although similar to traditional advertising, the reach occurs almost instantaneously and is more engaged with the public.
-The advertising is more sophisticated and can be tailored to specific audiences.
+These tactics include having a website, blogs, social media, and mobile marketing.
+Although, unlike traditional advertising, the reach occurs almost instantaneously and is more engaged with the audience.
+The advertising is also more sophisticated and can be tailored to specific audiences.

-In the bigger realm of things, it may be wise to follow standards of conduct based on the American Bar Association (ABA).
-They have specific guidelines that discuss advertising, rules for blogging, social media, and marketing activity.
-While the rules change based on state, having your general counsel develop a set of rules and regulations based on these documents can cover you in the event any legal matters come to light.
+In the bigger realm of things, it may also be wise to follow standards of conduct based on the American Bar Association (ABA).
+They have specific guidelines discussing advertising, blogging rules, social media, and marketing activity.
+While the rules change based on state, having your general counsel develop a set of rules and regulations based on these documents can cover you if any legal matters come to light.